kevinolega/callcentertrainingtips/6wel/guidelines/no-computer.md

 I later discovered that I can save my writing to Dropbox, SimpleNote, Evernote, and Google Drive.

-I borrowed computers from my roommates I tell them I just need to encode something for thirty minutes.
+I borrowed computers from my roommates.

+I tell them I just need to encode something for thirty minutes.

 Some of them give me more time.

-Whenever I got the chance, I visited friends and family members and asked for permission to encode something using their computer.
+Whenever I got the chance, I visited friends and family members.

+ I asked for permission to encode something using their computer.

 If I really didn't have access to a computer, I went to a computer shop and typed away.